marco-oliva/telseq/README.md

 # TELSeq

-This repo is now depreciated and the most current version of the workflow is here: https://github.com/jonathan-bravo/TELCoMB
+This repo is now deprecated and the most current version of the workflow is here: https://github.com/jonathan-bravo/TELCoMB

 A workflow for contextualization of antibiotic resistance in microbiomes.